Why we do not give away copyright

 Why “I didn’t know” isn’t an excuse

-If you are a business owner and a copyright image appears on your website or any other type of promotional material, you are considered to be the publisher and are therefore responsible for the presence of that image – even if someone else outside your company, for example a web design agency, put the image there.
+If you are a business owner and a copyright image appears on your website or any other type of promotional material, you are considered to be the publisher and are therefore responsible for the presence of that image even if someone else outside your company – for example a web design agency, an ex-member of staff, a temp or intern – put the image there.

+If you have commissioned a photographer to take photographs for you, regardless of what you’re being told, you don’t NEED to buy copyright.
 While some photographers will sell the copyright to an image – sometimes called a ‘full buyout’ – this isn’t something we usually do.
-It is an expensive option and we believe that because of our generous licensing terms it’s not a choice our clients have to make.
+We – and most photographers – license our images for use instead.
+Buying copyright is an expensive – and often unnecessary – option and we believe that because of our generous licensing terms it’s not a choice our clients have to make.

 If you don’t have permission?